githubschman/TalkedToYouMod/README.md

+# Talked to You
-# TALKED TO YOU: a mod created for Stardew Valley
+a mod created for Stardew Valley
 ![mod in the wild](https://raw.githubusercontent.com/githubschman/talked-to-you/master/RainbowMod/screencast.gif)

 ## How to Play